Here’s a table summarizing the financial effects of quid pro quo harassment:

 5. Provide support to victims of harassment.
 This may include providing emotional support, financial assistance, or help finding a new job.

-6. Hold managers and supervisors accountable for preventing and responding to harassment.
-Managers and supervisors should be trained on their responsibilities under the anti-harassment policy and held accountable for enforcing it.
+6. Managers and supervisors should be held accountable for preventing and responding to harassment.
+They should also be trained on their responsibilities under the anti-harassment policy and held accountable for enforcing it.

 7. Create a workplace culture of respect and dignity.
 This means promoting diversity and inclusion and creating a workplace where all employees feel valued and respected.